ansys/scade-design-rules/doc/source/rules/structure/number_of_level_of_packages.rst

-.. index:: single: Number Of Level Of Packages
+.. index:: single: Number of level of packages

 Number of level of packages
 ===========================